 Most families struggle to stay on budget at the grocery store.
 It’s easy to go overboard, even on healthy items.
-Use these 10 grocery tips to stay on budget and manage credit card debt.
+Use these 10 grocery tips to stay on budget and not derail your debt management efforts.

 Smart Grocery Tips to Save Money

 To find extra money to put towards debt, some have to take a good, hard look at their grocery budget.
 There are many tried and true ways to save money on groceries.
 Usually, the first thing people think of are coupons and bulk shopping.
 These are great tips, no doubt, but sometimes you need to do more to get serious savings for consumer debt.
 Here are 10 easy ways that can help you save money when grocery shopping.

 - Use cash to buy your groceries.
 Simply put, you run out of cash and no more food!
 It’s a great way to motivate yourself to stay on track.
 You might think twice about those extra treats you used to buy.